wttech/bobcat/docs/_docs/allure.md

           }
       }
     ```

+    Read more about Allure Gradle plugin configuration on their official [documentation](https://github.com/allure-framework/allure-gradle).

 2. Set properties.
 Both are optional but we recommend turning at least allure.report to allow taking screenshots on test failure
 ```
   allure.report: true